Zaltarba/blog/_posts/2025-09-08-PiEstimation.md

 ## From Uniform Randomness to $\pi$  {#probabilities}

 In practice, random number generation typically begins with pseudo-random draws from a uniform distribution, which can be transformed into other distributions.
-In Python, `numpy.random.uniform` provides a straightforward way to simulate such values.
+In Python, numpy provides a straightforward way to simulate such values.

 Here is the key idea: let $X_1$ and $X_2$ be two i.i.d. uniform random variables on $[-1, 1]$.
 The probability that the point $(X_1, X_2)$ falls inside the unit circle is proportional to the ratio between the area of the circle and the area of the square: